vined-underscore/VBot/README.md

 ### Author info
 - Developed by me and me only
 - The only commands that aren't mine are `eval` and `hypesquad` (hypesquad is from [Zeenode](https://github.com/zeenode/selfbot) and the eval command is from some youtube tutorial vid)

+# Risk
+- blah blah against TOS and everything use this at your own risk